NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 What do the manufacturer mean by this statement?

 It started with the Life Scope TR (BSM-6000) series monitors in the USA market and gradually adopted officially for International markets.
+These are precise statements.

 This is just assertion without showing any proof

 Chip makers need huge demand to justify each of their products, so which chip manufacturer is supplying NIHON KOHDEN the variety of analog chips given the extremely low volume in demand?
 If we were to open up the plug of a Smart Cable, what do we see?
+A small PC board is seen attached to some pins of the yellow plug.

-Size of the PC Board relative to pins of the yellow connection plug
+A small PC Board is soldered to some pins of the yellow connection plug

-We found a cheap digital EEPROM chip being used to code the Smart Cable.
+The PC board confirms a cheap digital EEPROM chip is being used to code the Smart Cable.

-A cheap digital EEPROM chip was what we found inside the yellow Smart plug
+A cheap digital EEPROM chip was what we found inside the yellow Smart Cable plug

-If we were to open up the plug of the IBP cable from a China supplier, what do we see?
-It is the same thing.
+If we were to open up the plug of a compatible IBP cable from China suppliers, what do we see?
+It is the same thing, a plug with a digital code defined by NIHON KOHDEN.

 Under US FDA rule, a cable is only a cable if it does not change the signal that passes through it.
 A Smart Cable with a hexadecimal code is just a cable and does not change a signal passing through it, but if it has an amplifier it becomes a medical device and requires FDA registration.
-Can you find any stand-alone Smart Cables registered as a medical device?
+Can you find any stand-alone Smart Cables registered with US FDA as a medical device?

-When the Smart Cables are used with serial kit sets, such as mainstream CO2 kit sets or the NMT AF-101P kit set, the registration is for the active serial kit set and not the passive Smart Cable.
+Make no mistake, when the Smart Cables are used with serial kit sets, such as mainstream CO2 kit sets or the NMT AF-101P kit set, the registration is for the active serial kit set and not the passive Smart Cable.

-(NORMAL BLOCK) The hardware using dedicated sockets and ordinary measurement cables:
+The hardware using dedicated sockets and ordinary measurement cables:

 - 2 channels of Temperature